 Maidenhair Ferns can be easy to care for and easy to propagate too!
-This post will guide you through everything you need to propagate your Polka Dot Plant, including a step by step process of the different methods, the tools required, as well as how to spot and solve problems that creep up.
+This post will guide you through everything you need to propagate your Fern, including a step by step process of the different methods, the tools required, as well as how to spot and solve problems that creep up.

 Why propagate a Maidenhair Fern?

-Before we get into the finer details of how to propagate a Maidenhair Fern, we wanted to go over the different reasons why you might want or need to.
+Before we get into the finer details of how to multiply your plant, we wanted to go over the different reasons why you might want or need to.

-Firstly, propagation is the best way to create new Maidenhair Ferns and multiply your plant collection without having to spend any money!
+Firstly, propagation is the best way to create new plants and multiply your plant collection without having to spend any money!
 They also make great gifts for friends and family if you already have enough houseplants.

 You might also want to propagate your Maidenhair Fern if your plant has become too big for your space or look too leggy.
 Propagating your plant through division can help cut back the growth of your plant as it would be a waste to cut back and simply throw it all away.

-Lastly, you might be forced to propagate your Maidenhair Fern if it’s starting to show signs of disease or unhappiness.
-Accidental overwatering, over-fertilisation or the wrong environment can cause your Maidenhair Fern to start to die.
+Lastly, accidental overwatering, over-fertilisation or the wrong environment can cause your plant to start to die.
 We always recommend trying to change things to save your plant, but there’s no harm in propagating a healthy section of the plant in case your mother plant doesn’t make it.

 A healthy and mature Maidenhair Fern